 - Is there a connection to your diet / are you eating foods the promote brain energy?

 Being honest (not feeling guilty) about how we work best can lead to improved individual and overall company efficiency.
-Things like understanding when you and your team need to walk away and take a break or what distractions you can schedule or avoid altogether gets you to better processes and better project management which in the end provides for a happier work environment and better work for your clients.
+Understanding when you and your team need to walk away and take a break or which distractions can be scheduled or avoided altogether can get you to better project management which in the end provides for better work and a happier work environment.